highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 To see all material resource options like "emissive", "emissiveMap", "albedo", "albedoMap" and how they relate to eachother checkout [High Fidelity Documentation Globals Material](https://docs.highfidelity.com/api-reference/globals#Material).

-To see al material entity properties [High Fidelity Documentation Material Entities Properties] (https://docs.highfidelity.com/api-reference/namespaces/entities#.EntityProperties-Material)
+To see al material entity properties [High Fidelity Documentation Material Entities Properties](https://docs.highfidelity.com/api-reference/namespaces/entities#.EntityProperties-Material)

+*Material Entities* - These are high fidelity entities that can be extracted from an existing model that describes the material data from that model to render you can learn more about the properties here - https://docs.highfidelity.com/api-reference/namespaces/entities#.EntityProperties-Material

 #### View preset entity in the create menu
 1. Press one of the buttons